 If not for one thing, I will boldly say that everybody eats rice.
-Rice is like a necessity in Nigeria today, you can hardly see any family that doesn’t cook rice few times every week, it is the defacto official food in Nigeria.
+Rice is like a necessity in many parts of the world today (Nigeria inclusive), you can hardly see any family that doesn’t cook rice few times every week, it is the defacto official food in Nigeria.
 There are people who eat rice.
 No I will rather say many people eat rice, but few grow rice.
 Have you ever thought of being Dangote of Nigerian rice market?
 Don’t even roll your eyes or start dreaming, it is quite possible following the current trends in the country.

 I am going to tell you why you should seriously consider going into rice farming.
 It is enough to say it is very profitable, it goes beyond being just profitable, just read on and see for yourself.